 What’s the Difference between a BS, a BAC and a BBA in Accounting?

-A Bachelor of Science (BS) in accounting allows you to focus entirely on accounting, particularly in the context of business practice.
-A Bachelor of Accounting (BAC) provides a foundation in accounting topics and is generally designed to provide a framework of skills and knowledge for those who will move on to an advanced degree program.
-If you are looking for a program that places equal emphasis on accounting studies and general business topics, you should consider Bachelor of Business Administration (BBA).
+A bachelor of science (BS) in accounting allows you to focus entirely on accounting, particularly in the context of business practice.
+A bachelor of accounting (BAC) provides a foundation in accounting topics and is generally designed to provide a framework of skills and knowledge for those who will move on to an advanced degree program.
+If you are looking for an accounting degree program that places equal emphasis on accounting studies and general business topics, you should consider a bachelor of business administration (BBA).

 Master of Accounting

-If you plan to become a CPA, this step is absolutely essential.
+If you plan to become a CPA, this step is essential.
 Currently, 40 states require 150 credit hours for CPA certification.
-That's an extra year of study beyond your bachelor's degree, which means that a master's degree is absolutely essential.
+That’s an extra year of study beyond your bachelor’s degree, which means that a master’s accounting degree is essential.
 That said, you do have a few options here.

-Larger corporations seek candidates with either a Master of Science in Accounting (MS) or an Master of Business Administration with an emphasis in accounting (MBA).
-Either degree will help qualify you for an executive-level positions and allow you to site for the CPA certification exam.
-It may not be absolutely necessary for your master's degree to be in accounting in order to qualify for every position, but it does provide you with a competitive edge.
+Larger corporations seek candidates with either a master of science in accounting (MS) or a master of business administration with an emphasis in accounting (MBA).
+Either of these accounting degrees will help qualify you for executive–level positions and allow you to sit for the CPA certification exam.
+It may not be necessary for your master’s degree to be in accounting in order to qualify for every position, but it does provide you with a competitive edge.

-The accounting master's degree makes you particularly attractive for accounting job openings in a highly competitive field.
+The accounting master’s degree makes you particularly attractive for accounting job openings in a highly competitive field.
 Your advanced studies will address subjects like forensic accounting, regulatory compliance, and corporate auditing, as well as areas of specific concentration.
-A master's in accounting will qualify you for a broad range of professional opportunities.
-You can direct your course of study accordingly, whether you plan to become a Certified Public Accountant, a Tax Examiner, or a Financial Analysis.
+A master’s in accounting will qualify you for a broad range of professional opportunities.
+You can direct your course of study accordingly, whether you plan to become a CPA, a tax examiner, or a financial analyst.